Mathura Junction railway station: Amenities

 Mathura Junction railway station has a tourist information centre, telephone booths, computerised reservation centre, waiting room, vegetarian and non-vegetarian refreshment rooms, and a book stall.
-Indian Railways, as part of its station redevelopment initiative, successfully renovated Mathura's Railway station making it more convenient for passengers visiting the city by Railways.
+Indian Railways, as part of its station redevelopment initiative, successfully renovated Mathura Junction station, making it more convenient for passengers.
 The station has new entry and exit gates, and the first-class waiting room for passengers has been revamped by providing new benches.
 The circulation area of the station has been modified.

 Passengers

-Mathura Junction is among the top hundred booking stations of Indian Railway.
-The junction is important as from here the routes of trains coming from Delhi are bifurcated towards Mumbai and the South Indian cities of Hyderabad, Bangalore and Chennai.
+Mathura Junction is among the top hundred booking stations of Indian Railways.
+The junction is important, as from here the routes of trains coming from Delhi are bifurcated towards Mumbai and the South Indian cities of Hyderabad, Bangalore and Chennai.

-Train accident
+Incidents

-On September 28, 2023, a MEMU Train collided with a buffer on Platform 2A.
-The cause of the accident was that the train was under maintenance and a train lighting staff, who was drunk and busy in his mobile on a video call, operated the train at full speed, 1 person was injured.
+On September 28, 2023, a MEMU train collided with a buffer on Platform 2A.
+The incident was caused by a train lighting staff, who was drunk and busy in his mobile on a video call, operated the train, while at maintenance, at full speed.
+1 person was injured.